Effective anti-discrimination training

-Effective anti-discrimination and anti-harassment strategies in your workplace / organisation are good practice, and good for business.
+Effective anti-discrimination training is good practice and good for business.

 - build the morale and productivity of your employees

 - minimise complaints, disruptions and legal wrangles so you can get on with work

 Section 104 of the Act states that organisations must ensure their members, officers, employees and agents are made aware of the discrimination and prohibited conduct to which the Act relates.
 If an organisation does not take reasonable steps to do this, it is liable for any contravention of the Act.